 EXAMPLE: The Wolverine: Unleashed

 Wolverine Unleashed micro-site was designed for commercial purposes of movie promotion.
-It’s is a representative example for harmonization of content, design, and development.
+It is a representative example of the harmonization of content, design, and development.
 Integrated elements allow users to explore different parts of the Wolverine’s character, and encourage them to engage and consume the content.

-The most attractive element of this site is certainly hero unit, containing initial instructions for content exploration and user actions.
-There are several animated interactive hotspots on Wolverine which represent parts of his body, specifications and relevant information about his special (superhuman) anatomy.
-Each of these points is accompanied with chunks of text, providing more information on a specific body area.
+The most attractive element of this site is certainly the hero unit, containing initial instructions for content exploration and user actions.
+There are several animated interactive hotspots on Wolverine that represent parts of his body, specifications and relevant information about his special (superhuman) anatomy.
+Each of these points is accompanied by chunks of text, providing more information on a specific body area.
 Those hotspots are also items on the navigation menu so the site navigation is completely coordinated with the content.

 Visual feedback of user actions is highlighted with the animated parts of the body and internal organs.
-Interactive buttons placed on each side of the page footer, enable easier content consuming, exploration of different body parts and specifications.
-Behind every hotspot, there is video or photo gallery which tells a story about a particular body part or the way that it works.
+Interactive buttons placed on each side of the page footer, enable easier content consumption, and exploration of different body parts and specifications.
+Behind every hotspot, there is a video or photo gallery that tells a story about a particular body part or the way that it works.

 Considering that content and design are inextricably linked the same goes for development.
 Each stage of the process and all the elements included must be aligned in a harmonious whole.
-Symbiosis in DDC triangle is natural for this types of projects, where the multidisciplinarity is the main component for creating the top performance micro-site.
+Symbiosis in the DDC triangle is natural for this type of project, where multidisciplinarity is the main component for creating the top-performance micro-site.

-There are several important frameworks of development which affect the performance and usability of the site.
-The management of interactivity and behavior of various elements (such as loaders, progress indicators, buttons, sliders…) are the most notable aspects of front-end development.
+There are several important frameworks of development that affect the performance and usability of the site.
+The management of interactivity and behavior of various elements (such as loaders, progress indicators, buttons, and sliders…) are the most notable aspects of front-end development.

-Considering that the site can be designed in a highly interactive way, it is important to coordinate loading of all elements to ensure positive user experience and the natural flow of (their) actions.
-This includes visually appealing pre-loader which must clearly indicate loading status of the page, as well as a progress indicator which gives users feedback through the consumption of the site content.
+Considering that the site can be designed in a highly interactive way, it is important to coordinate the loading of all elements to ensure a positive user experience and the natural flow of (their) actions.
+This includes a visually appealing pre-loader which must clearly indicate the loading status of the page, as well as a progress indicator that gives users feedback through the consumption of the site content.

 EXAMPLE: The Boxtrolls

-This microsite is based on multiple videos, combined with interactive HTML elements and integrated into the canvas tag which gives the overall gamified feel and provides special content consumption experience.
-The whole page has an interactive nature and main focus is placed on components that encourage users to engage and solve Boxtrolls quest.
+This microsite is based on multiple videos, combined with interactive HTML elements and integrated into the canvas tag which gives the overall gamified feel and provides a special content consumption experience.
+The whole page has an interactive nature and the main focus is placed on components that encourage users to engage and solve Boxtroll’s quest.